rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/01_lecture-M1.md

 		- 4) https://global.discourse-cdn.com/elastic/original/3X/1/9/1932036f159cdd29d2724589cb3b6b1370e4edb5.png
 	- Eg of wrong IP address no. <br> - 999.999.999.999 ❌ , cuz it's out of range/limit <br>- Note : IP address can't be starting with 0 like this 0.012.322.333 ❌ or 012.223.112.10 ❌, but initially or ending 0 can be like this 102.223.12.10 ✔ or 120.223.12.10 ✔
 		- Mine searching
-			- Ques : Can an IP address start with 0? ✔<br>Ans : No, an IP address cannot start with 0.
+			- Q : Can an IP address start with 0? ✔<br>Ans : No, an IP address cannot start with 0.
 An IP address is a series of numbers separated by periods, <br>and each number must be between 0 and 255.
 So, the first number in an IP address cannot be 0. cuz we said it must be b/w of them ✔<br>- we didn't said from 0 to 255
 			- Any address that begins with a 0 is invalid (except as a default route).<br>- Any address with a number above 255 in it is invalid. <br>- Any address that has more than 3 dots is invalid
 			- Each number in each pair can range from **0 to 255**.
 So, the full IP addressing range goes from 0.0.0.0 to 255.255.255.255.
-			- Ques : is ip address can end with 0 <br>Ans : an IP address ending with zero cannot be assigned to a specific device on a network <br>This is because an IP address ending with zero is reserved for special purposes, such as a default gateway or a network address. <br>> [Is it possible to have an IP address that ends with zero? - Networking](https://copyprogramming.com/howto/ip-address-ending-with-zero) <br>> [networking - Why can't IP addresses start with 0 or 255? - Super User](https://superuser.com/questions/665502/why-cant-ip-addresses-start-with-0-or-255)
+			- Q : is ip address can end with 0 <br>Ans : an IP address ending with zero cannot be assigned to a specific device on a network <br>This is because an IP address ending with zero is reserved for special purposes, such as a default gateway or a network address. <br>> [Is it possible to have an IP address that ends with zero? - Networking](https://copyprogramming.com/howto/ip-address-ending-with-zero) <br>> [networking - Why can't IP addresses start with 0 or 255? - Super User](https://superuser.com/questions/665502/why-cant-ip-addresses-start-with-0-or-255)
 	- how size works & understanding packets in an IP address ✔
 		- in IPv4 , size of each pair is 8bits (1 byte) - means each pair of an IP address taking 8bits storage to hold the data/packet
 		- Eg : so let's say System "A" & System "B" communicate each other via IP address <br>& to send+receive files/data <br>then without storage data/packets can't be transferred
 		- so that packets required storage capacity to send & receive the data
-		- Ques : who is giving storage space to those data/packets ✔<br>Ans : i.e each pairs of an IP address , so data gets hold inside each pairs of an IP address & then transferred
+		- Q : who is giving storage space to those data/packets ✔<br>Ans : i.e each pairs of an IP address , so data gets hold inside each pairs of an IP address & then transferred
 		- Eg : let's say data's size is 1MB to send from System "A" to System "B" - so firstly 1MB gets broke into bytes <br>then for one time , only 32bits can be transferred , so 1st 32bits data will get transferred -> 2nd 32bits data will get transferred - so data-packets gets send/receive into chunks/parts within each pairs of an IP address , <br>so this process will happen until data gets send/received completely
     	- but all the packets get send/receive i.e in the form of IP address
 	- Total size of a IPv4 address i.e 32bits = 4 bytes
 	- meaning of each pair in IPv4 address `imp ⭐`
-		- Ques : where IP address used national or international <br>Ans : IP address used globally , so whatever information we want , IP address travel around the globe to get the information that's why it's used internationally
+		- Q : where IP address used national or international <br>Ans : IP address used globally , so whatever information we want , IP address travel around the globe to get the information that's why it's used internationally
 		- 1st pair from left side : country (depends on which country u're living right now)
 		- 2nd pair : contain the state of a country
 		- 3rd pair : contain ISP details + city details